- What We Do

 Food Assistance Programs

-Since the beginning of the crisis in South Sudan, FFP has provided nearly $456 million for WFP’s emergency and relief operations, including funding from a seldom-tapped reserve under the Secretary of Agriculture, the Bill Emerson Humanitarian Trust (BEHT).
-In FY15 to date, FFP has contributed $6.1 million to UNICEF to treat severe acute malnutrition in children under the age of five, and $54.1 million to Catholic Relief Services (CRS) for lifesaving emergency food distributions and early recovery food production activities in Jonglei State.
+Since the crisis began in December 2013, FFP has provided more than $553 million for WFP’s emergency and relief operations, including funding from a seldom-tapped reserve under the Secretary of Agriculture, the Bill Emerson Humanitarian Trust (BEHT).
+In FY 2015 to date, FFP has also contributed $6.1 million to UNICEF to treat severe acute malnutrition in children under the age of five, and $54.1 million to Catholic Relief Services (CRS) for lifesaving emergency food distributions and early recovery food production activities in Jonglei State.

-Access continues to be a major challenge for the humanitarian community and FFP is working closely with partners to examine all possible ways to meet current needs due to the worsening crisis, while also supporting pre-positioning of food commodities during the current dry season.
+Access continues to be a major challenge for the humanitarian community and FFP is working closely with partners to examine all possible ways to meet current needs in the face of harassment of humanitarian workers and impediments to moving food throughout the country.

 Food for Peace Contributions